cg2p/hello-node/README.md

 ## OpenShift Deployment
-In the [OpenShift document](openshift/OPENSHIFT.md) there are instructions for:
+In the [OpenShift folder](openshift) there are instructions for:
-- deployment of the app to OpenShift cluster using `oc new-app`
+- [deployment](openshift/oc-new-app.md) of the app to OpenShift cluster using `oc new-app`

-.
+- different [options](openshift/openshift-deployment.md) for OpenShift deployment